 The more meaty part that wraps around the shoulder joint can be sliced, or if cooked more completely, ripped apart to make bbq pulled pork for sandwiches.

 You normally won't have to deal with a tough pork picnic shoulder if you allow it to cook long enough, and to a high enough temperature.
-Shoot for around 195-205 degrees Fahrenheit.
+When it reaches 195-205 degrees Fahrenheit, it'll be super tender and moist.

 Begin testing it for doneness with a fork at 195 degrees by inserting the fork tines and twisting.
 When the meat is tender enough to pull apart, it's done.
 Time for pulled pork sandwiches!